 - Select "Copy files to iTunes Media folder when adding to library" to store all of your media files in the iTunes Media folder.
 With all of your files in one folder, you can easily transfer or back up your media.
 If you import media into iTunes from a CD, it's automatically added to your iTunes Media folder.
 If you add media to iTunes another way, such as choosing "Add to library" from the File menu or by dragging an MP3 file into iTunes, it might not be added to your iTunes Media folder.

 Locate the file for an item you see in iTunes

 If you're not sure where iTunes stores your content, open the Get Info window:

-- Select a file in iTunes.
+- Select a file in your iTunes library.

 - Click the File tab.

 - At the bottom of the tab, look to the right of "location" for the address or path where your file is located.

 Some of your files might be stored in iCloud.
 For these files, Get Info shows iCloud instead of a path to a location on your computer.

 A note about copyright

 iTunes software may be used to reproduce materials.
 It's licensed to you only for reproduction of non-copyrighted materials, materials in which you own the copyright, or materials you're authorized or legally permitted to reproduce.
 If you're uncertain about your right to copy any material, you should contact your legal advisor.
 See the iTunes Store Terms of Service for additional information.